Do you feel lucky?

 This is the most important step.
 Don’t try to force feed your brain information that isn’t important.
 If you have a hard time figuring out what your professor will test over, ask someone or go through the book.
 Most chapters have key facts, a summary, etc. that outlines the most important things.

-2. Timing: Give yourself enough.
+2. Give yourself enough time.

-4. Make a plan.
+4. Have a plan.

 Memorization